h4rkon/slides/MLFlow.md

 - **Audit Logging:** Users can track and audit activities related to model development, deployment, and governance.

-- **Model Governance:** MLflow supports model governance practices, ensuring compliance and accountability in machine learning projects.
+- **Model Governance:** MLFlow supports model governance practices, ensuring compliance and accountability in machine learning projects.

-- **Knowledge Sharing:** Collaboration features in MLflow promote knowledge sharing and best practices among data teams.
+- **Knowledge Sharing:** Collaboration features in MLFlow promote knowledge sharing and best practices among data teams.

-In essence, Collaboration and Governance in MLflow promote effective teamwork, accountability, and compliance in machine learning projects.
+In essence, Collaboration and Governance in MLFlow promote effective teamwork, accountability, and compliance in machine learning projects.

 ---
-# MLflow Capabilities - Explained
+# MLFlow Capabilities - Explained

 ## Open Source and Extensibility

-MLflow is an open-source platform with extensibility for custom integrations.
+MLFlow is an open-source platform with extensibility for custom integrations.

 ### Details

-- **Open Source Community:** MLflow has a thriving open-source community, providing support, contributions, and extensions.
+- **Open Source Community:** MLFlow has a thriving open-source community, providing support, contributions, and extensions.

 - **Custom Integrations:** Users can extend MLflow's functionality with custom plugins, integrations, and extensions.

-- **Library Compatibility:** MLflow is compatible with popular machine learning libraries and frameworks, allowing users to leverage their existing tools.
+- **Library Compatibility:** MLFlow is compatible with popular machine learning libraries and frameworks, allowing users to leverage their existing tools.

 - **Cloud and On-Premise:** The platform can be deployed in various environments, including cloud and on-premises data centers.

-- **APIs and SDKs:** MLflow provides APIs and SDKs for integrating with other tools and systems.
+- **APIs and SDKs:** MLFlow provides APIs and SDKs for integrating with other tools and systems.

-In summary, Open Source and Extensibility in MLflow offer flexibility and adaptability for users to tailor the platform to their specific needs.
+In summary, Open Source and Extensibility in MLFlow offer flexibility and adaptability for users to tailor the platform to their specific needs.